jamesw986/dizplai/README.md

 To run the app in developer mode, please ensure all dependencies have been installed via **npm i** in each package, then run the following command in both the client and server directories: **npm run dev**
 The exposed ports are the same.

+A postman collection has been supplied with some example polls for testing.
+These can be found in the root directory.

 ## Assumptions

 - Only one poll can be active at a time.
 On creation of a poll, this poll becomes the active poll.